Skip to main content

 Open Connections in the web app

-Go to Connections in the Slack Agent dashboard and click Add connection.
-You need to be a global admin (Slack admin, workspace owner, or cr_admin holder) to add connections.
+Go to Connections in the CodeRabbit Agent dashboard and click Add connection.
+To add or edit a connection, you need either global admin access (Slack admin, workspace owner, or cr_admin holder) or assigned scope-admin access.

 2